Seborrhoeic dermatitis

-Seborrhoeic dermatitis (also spelled seborrheic dermatitis in American English) is a long-term skin disorder.
+Seborrhoeic dermatitis or seborrheic dermatitis (depending upon the variety of English used) is a long-term skin disorder.
 Symptoms include flaky, scaly, greasy, and occasionally itchy and inflamed skin.
 Areas of the skin rich in oil-producing glands are often affected including the scalp, face, and chest.
 It can result in social or self-esteem problems.
 In babies, when the scalp is primarily involved, it is called cradle cap.
 Mild seborrhoeic dermatitis of the scalp may be described in lay terms as dandruff due to the dry, flaky character of the skin.
-However, as dandruff may refer to any dryness or scaling of the scalp, not all dandruff is seborrhoeic dermatitis.
+As dandruff may refer to any dryness or scaling of the scalp, not all dandruff is seborrhoeic dermatitis.
 Seborrhoeic dermatitis is sometimes inaccurately referred to as seborrhoea.

 The cause is unclear but believed to involve a number of genetic and environmental factors.
 Risk factors for seborrhoeic dermatitis include poor immune function, Parkinson's disease, and alcoholic pancreatitis.
 The condition may worsen with stress or during the winter.
 Malassezia yeast is believed to play a role.
 It is not a result of poor hygiene.
 Diagnosis is typically clinical and based on the symptoms present.
 The condition is not contagious.

 The typical treatment is topical antifungal cream and anti-inflammatory agents.
 Specifically, ketoconazole or ciclopirox are effective.
-Seborrhoeic dermatitis of the scalp is often treated with shampoo preparations of ketoconazole, zinc pyrithione, and selenium.
+Seborrhoeic dermatitis of the scalp is often treated with shampoo preparations of ketoconazole, zinc pyrithione, piroctone olamine and selenium disulfide.
+Gentle, non-irritating cleansers and moisturizers are often used alongside medicated treatments to maintain the skin barrier.

-The condition is common in infants within the first three months of age or adults aged 30 to 70 years.
-It tends to affect more males.
-Seborrhoeic dermatitis is more common in African Americans, among immune-compromised individuals, such as those with HIV, and individuals with Parkinson's disease.
+The condition is common in infants within the first three months of age and adults aged 30 to 70 years.
+It is more common in males, African Americans, the immunocompromised (such as those with HIV), and those with Parkinson's disease.